Armand Silvestre

 Paul Armand Silvestre (18 April 1837 – 19 February 1901) was a 19th-century French poet and conteur born in Paris.

-He studied at the École polytechnique with the intention of entering the army, but in 1870 he entered the department of finance.
-Silvestre had a successful official career, was decorated with the Legion of Honour in 1886, and in 1892 was made inspector of fine arts.
-Armand Silvestre made his entry into literature as a poet, and was reckoned among the Parnassians.
+He studied at the École polytechnique with the intention of entering the army, but in 1870, he entered the department of finance.
+Silvestre had a successful civil service career, was decorated with the Legion of Honour in 1886, and in 1892 was made inspector of fine arts.
+Armand Silvestre made his entry into literature as a poet and was reckoned among the Parnassians.

 Works

-Armand Silvestre's works were published mainly by Alphonse Lemerre and Gervais Charpentier.
+Silvestre's works were published mainly by Alphonse Lemerre and Gervais Charpentier.

-Some of his poems were set to music by Gabriel Fauré, under the form of mélodies for one voice and piano (Le Secret, L'Automne...).
+Some of his poems were set to music by Gabriel Fauré, under the form of mélodies for voice and piano, including Le Secret and L'Automne.
 Thirteen of his poems were set by André Messager.
-Silvestre's poem Jours Passés was set in music by Léo Delibes under the title Regrets.
+His Jours Passés was set by Léo Delibes under the title Regrets.
+Jeanne Rivet used Silvestre's text for her song "Notre Amour".